-The voting guidelines sets out the principles of good corporate governance and the means by which ACCESS will seek to exercise its influence on companies.
-During the year ACCESS voted at 868 meetings on 11,351 resolutions.
+The guidelines set out the principles of good corporate governance and the means by which ACCESS will seek it influence on companies.
+The voting activity is reported to the Joint Committee on a quarterly basis.

+During the year ACCESS voted at 2,391 meeting on 32,834 resolutions.